 How it works

 Normally when you print, you send the job directly to a printer.
 With Pharos, you send the document to a general print queue.
-You can then release the job at any Pharos printer on campus with your MIT ID card.
+You can then touchlessly release the job at any Pharos printer on campus via the web or a mobile device

 Community members can check their page count at techcash.mit.edu.
 While the quota is managed through TechCash, there are no charges associated with using Pharos.

 No Pharos print job should take longer than twenty minutes.
 It’s best to break big print jobs into smaller parts and release them when the printer is not in high demand.